This section of the help file explains how account, customer and supplier transactions affect the different Financial Statements in Accounting.

 Remember that you can drill down to specific reports from the preview of the Balance Sheet and any other report.
 For example, from the Balance Sheet, click on the Tax Payable line for the Tax Report to display.

-Sage One Accounting maintains the following “system accounts” which are calculated for the financial reports based on processed transactions:
+Accounting maintains the following “system accounts” which are calculated for the financial reports based on processed transactions:

 Profit and Loss Report